 It should respond with OK

 .
-The AT command
+The AT command set is quite large, I cover a

-large, I cover a few commands in this post but feel free to try them all.
+few commands in this post but feel free to try them all.

-Upgrading the Firmware
+Upgrading the firmware

-repository to find recent (official) firmwares.
-In order to flash the module,
+order to flash the module, GPIO0

-by wiring its pin to GND
+must be pulled-down by wiring its pin to

-./esptool.py -p /dev/tty.usbserial-A50285BI write_flash 0x0000 boot_v1.1.bin \
+$ esptool.py -p /dev/tty.usbserial-A50285BI write_flash 0x0000 boot_v1.1.bin \

 0x01000 user1.bin 0x7C000 esp_init_data_default.bin 0x7E000 blank.bin